NCAS-VISION/VISION-toolkit-v2-development/docs/data_requirements.rst

    rather than at some angle) and due to the processing of the vertical coordinates through averaging kernel the distinction may be important.
-Therefore at present it isn't clear whether the toolkit works accurately for satellite data from those that are not nadir-viewing.
+Therefore at present it isn't clear whether the toolkit works accurately for satellite datasets from those that are not nadir-viewing.

 Model and observational datasets compatibility